Slope mass rating

+Slope mass rating has been widely used worldwide.
+It has been included in the technical regulations of some countries as a classification system by itself or as a quality index for rocky slopes (e.g., India, Serbia, Italy).
+It has also been used in more than 50 countries across five continents, especially in Asia (e.g., China and India), where its use is very common.

 Definition

 Rock mass classification schemes are designed to account for a number of factors influencing the strength and deformability of a rock mass (e.g. joint orientations, fracture density, intact strength), and may be used to quantify the competence of an outcrop or particular geologic material.
 Scores typically range from 0 to 100, with 100 being the most competent rock mass.
 The term rock mass incorporates the influence of both intact material and discontinuities on the overall strength and behavior of a discontinuous rock medium.
 While it is relatively straightforward to test the mechanical properties of either intact rock or joints individually, describing their interaction is difficult and several empirical rating schemes (such as RMR and SMR) are available for this purpose.

 SMR index calculation

 SMR uses the same first five scoring categories as RMR: